AaronCWacker/MachineLearning/README.md

-Streaming | ZeroMQ or message passing/stream based logic frameworks Big and Graph Data | NoSQL databases such as Cassandra, Redis, or RocksDB UI/UX | Experience with Javascript and web frameworks, particularly in Angular2 Web applications involving manipulation of geospatial, customer management, or analytics data Cloud and Network | Writing network protocol using gRPC for high availability data systems Cloud and Network | Building virtual networking topologies using K8, Helm and/or Terraform Mobile | iOS and Android development
+Streaming | ZeroMQ or message passing/stream based logic frameworks Big and Graph Data | NoSQL databases such as Cassandra, Redis, or RocksDB UI/UX | Experience with Javascript and web frameworks, particularly in Angular2 Data | Web applications involving manipulation of geospatial, customer management, or analytics data Cloud and Network | Writing network protocol using gRPC for high availability data systems Cloud and Network | Building virtual networking topologies using K8, Helm and/or Terraform Mobile | iOS and Android development